-The 1981 Act also provided an increased charitable deduction for donations of new equipment by a manufacturer to an institution of higher education.
+The 1981 act also provided an increased charitable deduction for donations of new equipment by a manufacturer to an institution of higher education.
 This equipment must be used for research or research training for physical or biological sciences within the United States.
 The tax deduction is equal to the manufacturer's cost plus one-half the difference between the manufacturer's cost and the market value, as long as it does not exceed twice the cost basis.
 These provisions were extended through July 1995 by the Omnibus Budget Reconciliation Act of 1993, but then expired until restored by the passage of P.L.
 104-188, P.L.
 105-277, and P.L.
 106-170 as noted above.

 Amendments to the patent and trademark laws contained in P.L.
 96-517 (commonly called the "Bayh-Dole Act") also were designed to foster interaction between academia and the business community.
 This law provides, in part, for title to inventions made by contractors receiving federal R&D funds to be vested in the contractor if they are small businesses, universities, or not-for-profit institutions.
 Certain rights to the patent are reserved for the government and these organizations are required to commercialize within a predetermined and agreed upon time frame.
 Providing universities with patent title is expected to encourage licensing to industry where the technology can be manufactured or used thereby creating a financial return to the academic institution.
 University patent applications and licensing have increased significantly since this law was enacted.
-(See CRS Report RL32076, The Bayh-Dole Act: Selected Issues in Patent Policy and the Commercialization of Technology, CRS Report RL30320, Patent Ownership and Federal Research and Development: A Discussion on the Bayh-Dole Act and the Stevenson-Wydler Act, and CRS Report 98-862, R&D Partnerships and Intellectual Property: Implications for U.S. Policy.)
+(See CRS Report RL32076, The Bayh-Dole Act: Selected Issues in Patent Policy and the Commercialization of Technology; CRS Report RL30320, Patent Ownership and Federal Research and Development: A Discussion on the Bayh-Dole Act and the Stevenson-Wydler Act; and CRS Report 98-862, R&D Partnerships and Intellectual Property: Implications for U.S. Policy, all by Wendy Schacht.)

-The CREATE Act (H.R.
-2391 as passed by the House on March 10, 2004 and S. 2192 as passed by the Senate on June 25, 2004), makes changes to the patent laws to promote cooperative research and development among universities, government, and the private sector.
-The bills amends section 103(c) of title 25, United States Code, such that certain actions between researchers under a joint research agreement will not preclude patentability.
+The CREATE Act, P.L.
+108-453, makes changes in the patent laws to promote cooperative research and development among universities, government, and the private sector.
+The bill amends section 103(c) of title 25, United States Code, such that certain actions between researchers under a joint research agreement will not preclude patentability.